ggandor/leap.nvim/README.md

 * **Consistent**: there are no alternative paths - the rhytm of typing two search characters and a (potential) label becomes muscle memory in no time.

-* **Smooth**: no annoying pause in the middle - once you need to type the label, your brain will already have processed it in the background.
+* **Smooth**: sudden events are less sudden - once you need to type the label, your brain will be processing it already.
+To jump to the closest match, you only need to type characters you already see, similar to using `f`.

-## Getting started
+## 🚀 Getting started

 ### Status